-Just a quick update to let you know I have been slowly but surely converting all the sites I manage to https.
+Just a quick update to let you know I have been slowly but surely converting all the sites I manage to https (as this is written Nov 13, 2018).
 This activates the lock icon in browsers to tell the visitor the site is protected by SSL encryption, and any data they submit on your website forms will be protected.

 At this time almost all web hosts offer a free ssl certificate, so the only expense is the cost to have us install and configure it for you, usually around $50.